Eat the Rainbow: How to Follow a Colorful Path to Better Health

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

 This simple concept encourages you to include a variety of colorful fruits and vegetables in your diet each day.
 The idea is more than just pretty plates.
-Each color provides unique nutrients that support different aspects of your health.
+Each color provides unique nutrients that support different areas of your health.

 In this guide, we’ll break down what “eat the rainbow” means, why it matters and how to make it part of your everyday life.